CodeChefVIT/deployments/README.md

-# CET-Deployment-
-common entry test deployment
+# CET-Deployment-common entry test deployment

 ### Aim : Deploy [Common-Entry-Test](https://github.com/CodeChefVIT/common-entry-test) on a docker Container for quick and easy Deployment of Services